gnofth/PSB-IP-ML-Showcase/README.md

 * sklearn

 ## Dataset
-psb_survey.csv contains the result of a survey conducted amongst 229 students studying in PSB Academy.
+`psb_survey.csv` contains the results of a survey conducted amongst 229 students studying in PSB Academy.
 The anonymous survey required students to answer a series compulsory questions (multiple choice/ open-ended).

 The survey was created by William Gunawan of Coventry University (CU), and the students of PSB Academy FT DICT 119,219 worked together to survey other students to collect results.

 | Variable  | Definition |